Policy and Advocacy

 IdeaList Directory of Non-Profit Web Sites - (ACTIONWITHOUTBORDER) - Idealist is an online resource for nonprofit and community organizations and the people they serve.
 Idealist allows organizations - whether they have a Website or not - to enter and update information about their services, volunteer opportunities, job openings, internships, upcoming events, and any material or publication they have produced.
 11,000 organizations in 125 countries are already using Idealist.

 NaniNet - NaniNet features a searchable database of nanny placement agencies and nanny referral services, directories of firms offering nanny tax services, nanny health and workman's compensation insurance, nanny background verification, and a reading room with articles of interest to nannies and nanny employers.
 Many nanny placement agencies and nanny referral services provide the visitor with additional information about their nanny services.

-National Association of Child Care Resource and Referral Agencies - They are a national non-profit dedicated to providing the most up-to-date and useful information to parents seeking child care, child care professionals, NACCRRA members, and child care advocates.
+Child Care Aware - National Association of Child Care Resource and Referral Agencies - They are a national non-profit dedicated to providing the most up-to-date and useful information to parents seeking child care, child care professionals, NACCRRA members, and child care advocates.

 National Association for the Education of Young Children - The National Association for the Education of Young Children (NAEYC) is the nation's largest organization of early childhood professionals and others dedicated to improving the quality of early childhood education programs for children birth through age eight.
 It includes a national network of greater than 400 local, state, and regional early childhood organizations affiliated with NAEYC.
 Their primary goals are improving professional practice and working conditions in early childhood education and building public understanding and support for high quality early childhood programs.